cloudhein/production-ready-vault-cluster-auto-unseal-using-azure-key-vault/vault-cluster-docker-compose/README.md

-## Configure environment varibles for integrating with AZ KV values
+## Configure environment variables for integrating with AZ KV values

 ### Please run this before your start your vault cluster with `docker compose up`